Steigner/School-Projects/VAI/README.md

 Repository contain 2 folders:

 * path_planning - this ros package integrate to your catkin workaspace
-* technical_report_and_presentation - folder contain technical report for this project and presentation about some ai problematics, both is in [[czech lang.]](https://en.wikipedia.org/wiki/Czech_language).
+* technical_report_and_presentation - folder contain technical report for this project and presentation about some ai problematics, both is in czech language.

 ### Note
 Algorithms wasn't programmed in the most elegantly way(try better heuristics, in A* for lists Open/Close use dictonary, etc ...).
 Main reason is attempt to avoid common solutions and get some +points.